How Long Will My Puppy Poop Worms After Deworming?

 Roundworms

-Two types of roundworms infect dogs—Toxocara canis (T. canis) and Toxascaris leonina.
+The two main types of roundworms that infect dogs are Toxocara canis (T. canis) and Toxascaris leonina.
 Although dogs can get either type of worm, T. canis is much more common in puppies, and they can transmit it to humans.

 People often say roundworms look like spaghetti that moves.
-They can grow up to a few inches long.
-Their eggs are generally white, round, and smooth.
+They can grow up to six inches long.
+Their eggs are microscopic.
+Your dog could have roundworms, even if you have not seen any live worms in their stool.

 Tapeworms